skupr-anaconda/Conda-cheat-sheet/README.md

 `conda search beautiful-soup`	Search for a package to see if it is available to conda install

+`conda search -c conda-forge black` Search Alternate Channels specify different channels as well, with the use of the -c flag

+`conda search conda-forge::black` Search Alternate Channels

 `conda install -n bunnies beautiful-soup`	Install a new package NOTE: If you do not include the name of the environment, it will install in the current active environment.

 `conda update beautiful-soup`	Update a package in the current environment

 `conda search --override-channels -c pandas bottleneck`	Search for a package in a specific location (the pandas channel on Anaconda.org)

+`conda install -c conda-forge black`  Installing black from the conda-forge channel

 `conda install -c pandas bottleneck`	Install a package from a specific channel